ExistensialReset/flowmosr/systemic/SRS_AND_OPTIONAL_RESOURCE_ALLOCATION.md

 SRS (Social Recognition System) is not an incentive structure.

-It is a cultural practice of visible gratitude, supported by light structural guardrails.
+It is a cultural practice of visible gratitude,
+supported by light structural guardrails.

 SRS exists to help gratitude circulate.
 It must never replace relationships.
 It must never define worth.

-If it becomes heavy, competitive, or identity-forming, it must be paused.
+If it becomes heavy, competitive, or identity-forming,
+it must be paused.

 ---

 # 2. CULTURAL CORE

 Before SRS, there is relationship.
 Before points, there are words.

-Nodes are encouraged to practice:
+Designs may encourage practice of:

 - Verbal appreciation
 - Direct gratitude
 - Public acknowledgment in gatherings
 - Naming invisible labor
 - Thanking repair and care work

 SRS may follow.
 It must not substitute.

 SRS is applause that fades.